whoisdsmith/BOOKMRKS-MTHRFCKR-II/Browser/Cloud.md

 ---

-#### Google Drive-Google Drive Shared Indexes
+##### Google Drive-Google Drive Shared Indexes

 ![](https://i.slow.pics/DQiROJ6L.png)

 [How to join Judas DDL](https://rentry.co/judas-ddl) - Illustrated, step-by-step guide, because you are dumb.
 Written by garret. click this if you cant read Joining the Drive Go to https://groups.google.com/d/forum/judasddl, and click Join Group.
 If you can't see it, you might've already joined.
-Try to actually access the drive and see what happens....
+Try to actually access the drive and see what happens….

 2022-10-27T05:07:17.209Z